rob-coaching/js-dates-fullstack-guide/README.md

 ## Date Handling in Backend

-Date strings are no different than any other strings you receive the backend.
+Date strings are no different than any other strings you receive in the backend.

 You will receive those either as PARAMS in a GET request.